sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-519	Random Flip Matrix    		37.4%	Medium
+given a 2d binary matrix initial all 0. flip will randomly choose one 0 cell and flip its value. reset will change to all 0 store the 1 cells in hashmap, rand to random pick a cell, if we hit the 1 cell, Reservoir sampling
+- once we flip 1, the total size reduce 1 (for rand%total)
+- then we remapping the 1 cells to the end.
+->>

+<<-528	Random Pick with Weight    		44.3%	Medium
+given an array, w[i] represent the weight of ith element. randomly pick the index with w[i]/sum(w) prefix sum and random choose among [0 totalsum] and then binary search to get the index.
+->>

+<<-537	Complex Number Multiplication    		68.1%	Medium	->>
+<<-539	Minimum Time Difference    		51.9%	Medium
+given a list of time string hh:mm, return the min difference between any pair. sort and then connect the last with the first. if difference >12 hours add 24 hours.
+->>

+<<-553	Optimal Division    		57.1%	Medium
+a/b/c/d... you can add (), return the string which can get the max result. a/(b/c/d...) convert all c,d,..into multiplication.
+->>

+<<-564	Find the Closest Palindrome    		20.1%	Hard
+could be bigger or smaller.
+same length
+>length 1000...1
+<length 9...9
+->>

+<<-573	Squirrel Simulation    		55.9%	Medium
+a tree, a squirrel, several nuts. squirrel each time get one nut and put under the tree. return the min distance. min(dist(squirrel, nut[i]))+2*dist(tree,nut[j]) i!=j the second item is const.
+equiv:
+->>

+<<-587	Erect the Fence    		36.2%	Hard
+enclose all the trees in xy plane with min length of ropes.
+Monotone chain convex hull
+Andrew's monotone chain convex hull algorithm constructs the convex hull of a set of 2-dimensional points in {\displaystyle O(nlogn)}{\displaystyle O(nlogn)} time.

+It does so by first sorting the points lexicographically (first by x-coordinate, and in case of a tie, by y-coordinate), and then constructing upper and lower hulls of the points in {\displaystyle O(n)}{\displaystyle O(n)} time.

+An upper hull is the part of the convex hull, which is visible from the above.
+It runs from its rightmost point to the leftmost point in counterclockwise order.
+Lower hull is the remaining part of the convex hull.

+->>

+<<-592	Fraction Addition and Subtraction    		49.8%	Medium
+store nomi,denomi in vector, gcd and lcm.
+->>

+<<-593	Valid Square    		43.4%	Medium
+check if 4 points forms a square.
+6 side length 4 same, two same.
+->>

 <<-625	Minimum Factorization    		32.8%	Medium
 given integer n, find the smallest integer b whose digit product=a. if there is no answer return 0.